CustardLabs/custard.no/README.md

 Of course the "less than a day" statement is only true as of the initial commit, everything else is a bonus.

+Copying/referencing is permitted for everything with regards to the code, except the output text/designs and anything that is otherwise protected by a trademark (e.g. The company name and logo, named products/services).

-Feel free to copy everything except the output text.
-Pull requests for corrections/ommissions welcome.
+Pull requests for corrections/omissions welcome.